Quantum K theory of Grassmannians, Wilson line operators, and Schur bundles: Abstract

 \section{Abstract}

 We prove a `Whitney' presentation, and a `Coulomb branch' presentation, for the torus equivariant quantum K theory of the Grassmann manifold $\Gr(k;n)$, inspired from physics, and stated in an earlier paper.
 The first presentation is obtained by quantum deforming the product of the Hirzebruch $\lambda_y$ classes of the tautological bundles.
 In physics, the $\lambda_y$ classes arise as certain Wilson line operators.
 The second presentation is obtained from the Coulomb branch equations involving the partial derivatives of a twisted superpotential from supersymmetric gauge theory.
 This is closest to a presentation obtained by Gorbounov and Korff, utilizing integrable systems techniques.
 Algebraically, we relate the Coulomb and Whitney presentations utilizing transition matrices from the (equivariant) Grothendieck polynomials to the (equivariant) complete homogeneous symmetric polynomials.
-The calculations of K-theoretic Gromov-Witten invariants of wedge powers of the tautological subbundles on the Grassmannian utilize the `quantum=classical' statement.
+Along the way, we calculate K-theoretic Gromov-Witten invariants of wedge powers of the tautological bundles on $\Gr(k;n)$, using the `quantum=classical' statement.